Research areas

 Epigenetic regulation is critical for cardiovascular development and misregulation frequently leads to diseases.
 These epigenetic events include histone modifications, DNA methylations, higher order chromatin architecture and RNA-mediated regulations.
 We use iPSC - cardiomyocyte differentiation as the model system to study these processes.

-iPSC-derived cardiomyocytes
+hiPSC-derived cardiomyocytes

 wild type clone A